dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 ## AWS Lake Formation integration

-The adapter implements AWS Lake Formation tag management in the following way:
+The following is how the adapter implements AWS Lake Formation tag management:

 - You can enable or disable lf-tags management via [config](#table-configuration) (disabled by default)
 - Once you enable the feature, lf-tags will be updated on every dbt run